 Actress Catherine Deneuve was born on October 22, 1943, in Paris, France.
-In the 1960s, she became a star with her appearance in The Umbrellas of Cherbourg; she has worked steadily ever since.
-Her films include musicals, comedies, dramas and even a vampire flick.
-Deneuve has received two César awards from the French Academy of Cinema and was nominated for an Academy Award for Indochine (1992).
+In the 1960s, she became a star with her breakout performance in the romantic musical Les Parapluies de Cherbourg (1964; The Umbrellas of Cherbourg).
+She went on to establish herself as one of the leading ladies of international cinema in films including Repulsion (1965), Belle de Jour (1967) and The Hunger (1983).
+Deneuve has received two César Awards from the French Academy of Cinema for The Last Metro (1980, directed by François Truffaut) and Indochine (1992, directed by Régis Wargnier), for which she was also nominated for an Academy Award.

 Catherine Deneuve was born Catherine Dorléac on October 22, 1943, in Paris, France.
 The daughter of two actors, she chose to enter the same profession.
 Adopting her mother's last name, Deneuve made her film debut at age 13, in Les Collégiennes (The Twilight Girls).

 Life as a Star

 Denueve's breakout performance came playing a young girl in love in the musical Les Parapluies de Cherbourg (The Umbrellas of Cherbourg) in 1964.
 In her next role, Deneuve showed her versatility as an actress, portraying a sexually repressed woman whose neuroses lead her to become a killer in the psychological thriller Repulsion (1965), directed by Roman Polanski.